 In 1974 Jackson Browne released Late For The Sky.
 It’s probably his best studio album.
 There are only eight songs, because they’re fairly long.
 Browne says he sometimes has trouble letting go of the writing process.
 I remember the review in Rolling Stone called three of the songs “masterpieces”.
 “Fountain Of Sorrow”, “For A Dancer”, and “Before The Deluge”.

 1977 was the year of The Pretender.
-It included the hit “Here Come Those Tears Again”, and standout album cut “Sleep’s Dark And Silent Gate”.
+Besides the title song, it included the hit “Here Come Those Tears Again”, and standout album cut “Sleep’s Dark And Silent Gate”.

 All of Jackson Browne’s first four albums are Platinum or multi-Platinum sellers, but his breakthrough to an even larger audience was Running On Empty.
 It was an unusual concept.
 The songs were new, but instead of using studio versions, they were all recorded live.
 (Only Neil Young’s “Time Fades Away” had used that concept.).
-Besides the songs being performed to audiences, a couple were even recorded in a hotel room and on a bus!
+Besides the songs being performed to audiences, one was recorded in a hotel room and one even on a bus!
 There’s a real freshness to the album.
 It went 7-times Platinum.

 Running On Empty was released in December of 1977, and Jackson Browne started the album tour in Omaha in January, 1978.
 We were there…my all-time favorite concert.
 (Paul McCartney’s 1993 concert in Kansas City is a very close second.)